-\Where will the distribution volumes be mounted: MUAO
+Where will the distribution volumes be mounted: MUAO:

+The procedure displays the following message:

+Please mount the first volume of the set on MUAO: Are you ready?

+Insert the tape cartridge labeled VAX/VMS V5.0 BIN TK50 MANDATORY UPDATE in the tape cartridge drive.
+When you are ready, type Y (for YES) and press RETURN.
 The procedure displays the following series of messages:

-Please mount the first volume of the set on MUAO: \Are you ready?

-3 Insert the distribution media in the tape drive.
-If you are installing the mandatory update from magnetic tape, spin up the magnetic tape.
-When you are ready to continue, type Y (for YES) and press RETURN.
-The procedure displays the following messages and asks if you want to purge files: